Another video of how if you really want a gun, you can make one. This time by someone who has few more tools than I have in my own garage:

 Set against the background of the American civil war of “progressives” vs. patriotic American traditionalists and a family caught in the middle, Off Road is a journey into the uniquely American world of God, guns, big trucks … and family.

 More information here.
-Buy it at amazon.com in paperback or Kindle (only .99 for Kindle, which can also be read on a PC with a free reader).
-Or at Barnes and Noble in . . . → Read More: When guns are banned, only guys with staplers and a Home Depot card will have guns!
+Buy it at amazon.com in paperback or Kindle (only .99 for Kindle, which can also be read on . . . → Read More: When guns are banned, only guys with staplers and a Home Depot card will have guns!

 I finally got around to watching Discovery channel’s Sons of Guns, which is on again tonight at 9 p.m.
 E/P time.
 I don’t know if they’ll have enough story lines to keep going indefinitely, but the first two shows were excellent.
 It is a little like American Chopper except with guns … but the people involved are more supportive than combative (which may be good or bad for the longevity of the show — either formula can work).